In This Article

 Step 1: Prepare a container large enough to hold three or four cuttings with fresh all-purpose potting soil.

 Step 2: Using a clean, sharp blade, cut a segment of healthy monstera stem from the mother plant.
-Choose a portion of stem that has several leaves.
+Choose a portion of the stem that has several leaves.

 Step 3: Cut that stem into several segments, with one leaf per segment.
 Segments may also have an aerial root attached.